-Countries in Southeast Asia such as Cambodia, Laos, Myanmar, Thailand often celebrate the New year following Buddhist calendar with the traditional water festivals in the middle of April (12/4 – 16/4).
+Many countries in Southeast Asia such as Cambodia, Laos, Myanmar, Thailand often celebrate the New Year following Buddhist calendar with the traditional water festivals in the middle of April (12/4 – 16/4).
 Due to being held at the same time, the ritual and cultural activities in each country have quite similarities.

 Table of Contents